 Tricon strives to evolve to meet our customer’s needs and expectations and that means our products and services may change and how we offer our products and services may change.
 With that in mind, we review our privacy practices from time to time, and our information handling practices may change.
 If Tricon makes a material change to this Policy, we will post a notice on our Websites and highlight the changes.
 We may also notify you by email or other electronic means.

 Any changes to our privacy standards and information handling practices will be reflected in this Policy in a timely manner.
 Tricon reserves the right to change, modify, add, or remove portions of this Policy at any time.
 Please check this page periodically for any modifications.
 To determine when this Policy was last updated, please refer to the modification date at the bottom of this Policy.

-Our Website and any of our applications available from our Website or third-party platforms are governed by the provisions and practices stated in this Policy.
-Our Website and such applications may contain links to third-party sites or applications that are not governed by this Policy.
-Although we endeavour to only link to sites or applications that share our commitment to your privacy, please be aware that this Policy will no longer apply once you leave our Website or such applications, and that we are not responsible for the privacy practices of third-party sites or applications.
+Our Websites and any of our applications available from our Websites or third-party platforms are governed by the provisions and practices stated in this Policy.
+Our Websites and such applications may contain links to third-party sites or applications that are not governed by this Policy.
+Although we endeavour to only link to sites or applications that share our commitment to your privacy, please be aware that this Policy will no longer apply once you leave our Websites or such applications, and that we are not responsible for the privacy practices of third-party sites or applications.
 We therefore suggest that you closely examine the respective privacy policies of third-party sites and applications to learn how they collect, use and disclose your personal information.

-Our website is not directed to children under the age of 13, and we do not solicit or knowingly collect any personal information from children under the age of 13.
+Our Websites are not directed to children under the age of 13, and we do not solicit or knowingly collect any personal information from children under the age of 13.